versia-pub/docs/docs/security/keys.md

 While it's technically possible to implement other encryption algorithms using extensions, it's generally discouraged.

-In the near future, Lysand will also support quantum-resistant Kyber algorithms, once they are incorporated into the Web Crypto API.
+In the near future, Lysand will also support quantum-resistant algorithms, once they are incorporated into popular libraries.

 Here's an example of generating a public-private key pair in TypeScript using the WebCrypto API: